einverne/einverne.github.io/_posts/2015-10-24-things-to-do-after-install-linux-mint.md

 Use F12 to open a terminal.
 Dropdown terminal, you can right click the terminal after you press F12 to configure your guake.

 ### PlayOnLinux
 "PlayOnLinux is a front-end for wine.
 It permits you to easily install Windows Games and software on Linux.
 It is advised to have a functional internet connection."
-I use playonlinux to install Evernote and 网易云音乐.
+I use playonlinux to install Evernote and cloudmusic(网易云音乐).
 Although I met a lot of problems during installation of Evernote.
 But finally evernote 5.8.x can be installed on wine 1.7.x.

 There are several packages you need to install to make PlayOnLinux work.